codescandy/freshcart-tailwind-ecommerce-HTML-template/README.md

 ### Getting Started

-The steps to compile and get started with development are covered in detail in documentation mentioned above, but the summary is:
+The steps to compile and get started with development are covered in detail in the documentation mentioned above, but the summary is:

 - npm install -g gulp-cli
 - npm install